 The bottom line

-So what's the bottom line?
-Well, it’s impossible to tell the future precisely.
-After all, the dollar may well be at the beginning of a long climb.
+It’s impossible to tell the future precisely.
+After all, the dollar may well keep climbing.
 So for now, it’s good advice just to keep reading and learning -- and paying attention to the global reach of American companies you’re invested in or could invest in, as that's one good way to benefit from a troubled U.S. economy.

 Bring your thoughts on international investing to the Global Gains discussion boards with a free 30-day trial.
 Plus, you’ll get the team’s latest picks and gain a wealth of knowledge on investing overseas.

-Kristin Graham updated and revised this article, originally written by Selena Maranjian and published in January 2005, and does not own shares in any of the companies mentioned.
+Dan Caplinger updated and revised this article, originally written by Selena Maranjian and published in January 2005; he does not own shares in any of the companies mentioned.
+PepsiCo is a Motley Fool Income Investor selection.
+Microsoft, Coca-Cola, and American Express are Motley Fool Inside Value selections.
+The Fool owns shares of American Express and CurrencyShares Japanese Yen.
+Try any of our Foolish newsletters today, free for 30 days.
 The Motley Fool is Fools writing for Fools.